 - Competitions that might interest those of your customers who write and bring them back wanting more.
 For example, the CWA Margery Allingham Short Story competition, and the Debut Dagger competition for the opening of a crime novel from an unpublished writer.

-Every month we feature a bookshop which goes above and beyond to bring the latest crime fiction and non-fiction to its customers.
+We regularly feature bookshops and booksellers who go above and beyond to bring the latest crime fiction and non-fiction to their customers.

 Bestselling author Elly Griffiths is our Booksellers’ Champion, ably assisted by Vaseem Khan and William Shaw.
 She writes: